 Written by Slawomir (“Swavak”) Gromadzki, MPH

-Rose hips are the fruits (usually red) that develop on rose bushes after the flower petals drop off.
-Rose hips are edible and for centuries they were regularily consumed by native people of North America where roses were found growing wild.
+Rose hips (rosehips) are the fruits (usually red) that develop on rose bushes after the flower petals drop off.
+Rose hips are edible and for centuries they were regularly consumed by native people of North America where roses were found growing wild.
 Although rose hip seeds, like other fruits seeds, contain some cyanide yet one would have to consume them in large amounts to develop dangerous side effects.